Strong diameter two property and convex combination of slices reaching the unit sphere: Characterisation of (CS) and interrelation with the SD2P

-In \cite[Question (iii)]{al} it is asked which Banach spaces verify that every convex combination of slices of its unit ball has a non-empty.
-A slight modification of the previous easy proof yields a characterisation of those spaces in terms of the diameter of convex combination of slices.
+In \cite[Question (iii)]{al} it is asked which Banach spaces verify (CS).
+A slight modification in the proof of Theorem \ref{carasd2p} yields a characterisation of those spaces in terms of the diameter of convex combination of slices.